 Are there exceptions?

 De minimis extractors in unmanaged areas are exempt from reporting, but de minimis extractors in probationary basins may be required to report.
 The State Intervention Fact Sheet provides details on de minimums extractors.
 The State Water Board may also choose to exclude a class or category of extractions from reporting pursuant to Water Code section 10735.2(c).

 Will I be notified if I have to report?

 You are automatically required to file a groundwater extraction report to the State Water Board if you extract groundwater in an unmanaged area and do not meet one of the exceptions described above.
 The State Water Board plans to notify groundwater extractors of their reporting requirement in mid-August 2017.
 If you are extracting groundwater from an unmanaged area and do not receive a notification letter from the State Water Board you are still required to file a groundwater extraction report.
 Click here for an interactive map that will help you find out if you are located in an unmanaged area.

 Groundwater extraction reports must identify well owner information, well location, well capacity, monthly extraction volumes, place(s) of use, and purpose(s) of use.
 Information is reported in a User Form and a Well Form.
 Click here to view a sample completed user form.
 Click here to view a sample completed well form.

 Extraction volumes must be measured by a method satisfactory to the State Water Board.
 Click here for the State Water Board's Draft Guide to Measuring Extraction Volumes.

 How are reports filed?

 Groundwater extraction reports must be filed online through the State Water Board’s Groundwater Extraction Report website.
-The report website is currently under development.
-Click here to access the DRAFT Groundwater Extraction Report Website for testing purposes.
+Click here to access the Groundwater Extraction Report Website.